AlexandrinoMaranhao/AlexandrinoMaranhao/README.md

 ## Olá, eu sou o Alexandrino "Marcius" Maranhão.

-### This is not a test anymore, with quasi-weekly commits until morale improves
+### This is not a test anymore, with (more or less frequent) monthly commits until morale improves

 <!--
 <div>